kristianmandrup/bitbucket-auth/client/browser/Browser-client.md

 # Bitbucket browser client app

-This folder will contain a full in-browser client app that can authenticate with Bitbucket authorization server via OAuth2 using the implicit grant type flow.
+Contains a full in-browser client app that can authenticate with Bitbucket authorization server via OAuth2 using the implicit grant type flow.

-The client will be modelled on the generic browser client app, available under `/client/generic/browser` in this project.
+The client is modelled on the generic browser client app, available under `/client/generic/browser` in this project.

 ## Status